 Readers will not suspect me of any indifference to shrines in which the Glorious and Immaculate Theotokos is placed centrally.
 Yet there is tremendous power in the nakedly, almost bluntly, Christocentric Apparition at Knock.
 And there is much didactic potential in the Typology of the Lamb, as a little book on sale in the Shrine Bookshop makes clear.
-Interestingly, particularly given the polylogia of the Irish, our Lady spoke not a word at Knock; as the supreme Hesychast, she "kept all these things in her heart", just as she did as Our Lady of Light in her Appearance at S Hilary in Cornwall (see post of 21 November 2014).
+Interestingly, particularly given the polylogia of the Irish, our Lady spoke not a word at Knock; as the supreme Hesychast, she "kept all these things in her heart", just as she did as Our Lady of Light in her Appearance at S Hilary in Cornwall.

 Knock is as splendidly Irish as Walsingham is wonderfully English and Lourdes superbly French.
 The tower of the old Catholic Parish Church dates from 1828, the year of Catholic Emancipation, and reminds me of what, in Co Kerry, I expected a Church of Ireland church tower to resemble ...
 Gothic rather than Gothick but in the plain ungrammatical style of Gothic before the Pugins and the Carpenters took it in bookish hand.
 I suppose the similarity must indicate that many Church of Ireland churches were built around that same time.
 (Did the Emancipation lead to a lot of church-building among Catholics?)
 By the way: pilgrims should not miss three small but fine Harry Clarke windows in the three East windows of the Church.
 (Like other Clarke windows I have noticed, they are not in Nicola Bowe's list, even if signed.
 The other windows in the church may be 'Studio of' and from the 1950s, but, although a cut above the generality of 1950s church windows, they merely echo the work of the Great Man).